 How much does text marketing cost?

 Most mobile text marketing companies charge a flat rate per message, which is affected by the country where you are sending the message to.
 The easiest way to figure out the cost is to look at the published price list and multiply the price by the amount of messages.

 For example, MessageWhiz charge $0.007 cents per message in the United States.
 If you wanted to send 1,000 messages, it will cost $7.
 To send the same message to 1,000 people in Belgium, where each message costs $0.088 cents per message, it would cost $88.

 There are other considerations you should take when planning your text marketing budget.
 If you are planning on sending a large number of messages, you can talk to your sales representative about volume discounts.

 In addition, MessageWhiz offers performance-based models.
 Under this type of arrangement, you would pay less per message (even nothing depending on the arrangement), but would be required to pay based on the results of the campaign.
 That allows companies to create risk-free messaging campaigns, were they only end up paying if their campaign was successful.

 As a text messaging service provider, we have seen thousands of companies succeed by sending out text messages.
-Text marketing works like many other digital marketing technologies.
+Mobile text marketing works like many other digital marketing technologies.
 It is highly trackable and easy to figure out your return on investment (ROI).